How Pairing Kindness and Connection Led to Success - Startup Stories with Courtney Werner

 1. Proven Track Record and Experience

 The reliability and stability of the company should be on top of your priorities when choosing a partner for your business.
 Look for an outsourcing company that has a good record of accomplishment and boasts of highly qualified experts.
 Get to know the company better by doing comprehensive research.
 You may check reviews and testimonials online.
-However, the best way to assess your potential outsourcing partner is to set a meeting with them and discuss your business culture, vision and requirements to see if things will work well between both parties should you decide to collaborate with them.
+However, the best way to assess a potential software development company is to set a meeting with them and discuss your business or startup culture, vision, and requirements to see if things will work well between both parties should you decide to collaborate with them.

 2. Staff Expertise and Good Credentials

 It is necessary to ensure that your outsourcing partner is a good fit for your business needs.
 You must look into the expertise of the company to make sure that they have the specific set of skills that will answer to your requirements.
 Their employees should have the right talents to deliver your products and services without any hassle.
 Choose a company that has good credentials, has access to a great talent pool and employs qualified professionals.

 In order to provide quality service delivery, technology works for qualified manpower.
 Technology improves quality and builds trust.
 It is important to check the resources of your outsourcing provider and make sure that they have the capacity to carry out your products and services effectively.
 Learn about their office, resources and technology by checking their website or inquiring directly from them.